ckateraas/dotfiles/st/README.md

 ### Add manpage entry

-We also manually have to add an entry for `st` to our local manpage.
+We also manually have to add an entry for `st` to your local manpage.

 ```bash
 mkdir -p /usr/local/share/man/man1